lfortin/node-os-monitor/README.md

 // more advanced usage with configs. osm.start({ delay: 3000 // interval in ms between monitor cycles
           , freemem: 1000000000 // amount of memory in bytes under which event 'freemem' is triggered (can also be a percentage of total mem)
-          , critical1: 0.7 // value of 1 minute load average over which event 'loadavg1' is triggered
+          , uptime: 1000000 // number of seconds over which event 'uptime' is triggered , critical1: 0.7 // value of 1 minute load average over which event 'loadavg1' is triggered
           , critical5: 0.7 // value of 5 minutes load average over which event 'loadavg5' is triggered
           , critical15: 0.7 // value of 15 minutes load average over which event 'loadavg15' is triggered